-I’m sitting in a garden at the back of Les Pieds dans le Plat in Marseille’s ‘bobo’ (bourgeois bohemian) Cours Julien area, glorying in sunshine and a word-of-mouth recommendation that has brought me to a chalkboard lunch menu offering three courses for just €21.
+Sit in the garden at the back of Les Pieds dans le Plat in Marseille’s ‘bobo’ (bourgeois bohemian) Cours Julien area, for the chalkboard lunch menu offering three courses for just €21.
 There are rabbit rillettes scented with coriander and parsley served with a spoonful of pungent pesto, and tender hake with aubergines and courgettes blended with cumin, turmeric and coriander seeds.
 The real revelation, however, is the lemon rind served alongside it.
 Boiled seven times until its yellow fades to white, passed through a mouli and mixed with lemon juice, salt, olive oil and sugar – the result is a delicious sharp-sweet splodge.

 Les Pieds chef, Xavier Zapata, reflects on the diversity of cultures that have settled in this ancient port – French, North African, Italian, Armenian, Corsican and more – on his menu.
 Such variety makes it an exciting place for food, he says.
 ‘It is less conservative than Lyon or Strasbourg and is more fun for a chef as people appreciate creativity,’ he explains.
 Being able to source amazing local fish and vegetables from Provence also helps.